g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 2     0         83  1005.2kbps          0  0bps          0            0           83  1005.2kbps   100.000%
 TOT   0        166  1005.2kbps          0  0bps          0            0          166  1005.2kbps   100.000%
 ```
-When the stream is started, the R1 will create a route type 5, to advertise that a stream has started here, let's see the route below:
+When the stream starts, R1 will create a Type 5 route to advertise that a stream has begun.
+Let's look at the route below:
 ```
 root@R1> show route table VRF-C2-HUB.mvpn.0 match-prefix 5:* extensive